 3dtagz Author allows you to save many different scene changes in each step.
 Saving the right set of geometry at the right viewpoint is the easiest and most effective.
 Only utilize the additional 3dtagz scene changes that are necessary to tell your story.

-Author Your Sequences
+Author Your Sequence

 Configure Your Virtual Mockup System